felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 >
 > -- Barry O' Reilly, *Unlearn*

 Ignorance is bliss.
-That much is true.
+Would you agree?

-Here's another truth: All
+Here's another  idea: All
 pleasant things have a cost.

-The cost of blissful ignorance is missed opportunities.
-Missed opportunities can rob us of the life we desire.
+Blissful ignorance costs missed opportunities.
+By accumulating missed opportunities, we unknowingly rob ourselves of the life we desire.

 What then is the cost of knowledge, which brings opportunities?
 That cost is time spent learning, which unfortunately is often painful.